zhexiao/ezhost/docs/server_lists.rst

 Server Lists
 ===============

-In here, i will show you all exist servers.
+In here, we can install the most popular servers just by few commands.

 |